madhan-x/algorithms-and-data-structures/README.md

 - Second largest element
 - Best time to buy and sell stock
 - Find single number using XOR
+- Left rotate array by one position
+- Right rotate array by one position
 ---

 ### ⚡ Two Pointers